Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Experiments

 We evaluate RL-D$^2$ on the MinAtar benchmark~\citep{young2019minatar}, a suite of simplified Atari games that provide a controlled setting without partial observability.
 We employ a \textbf{macro-action length of $4$}.
 We compare against DQN~\citep{mnih2015human}, IMPALA~\citep{espeholt2018impala}, and their macro-action-enabled variants (\emph{DQN-Macro}, \emph{IMPALA-Macro}).
 In \emph{DQN-Macro}, the $Q$-network's output dimension is modified to $|\mathcal{A}|^4$ to select one of all possible length-4 macro-actions.
 For \emph{IMPALA-Macro}, the policy network's output is changed to $4\times |\mathcal{A}|$, allowing it to sample the four actions of the macro-action independently at once.
 The detailed implementations are in~\Cref{sec.appendix.macro_action_baselines}.

-As shown in Table~\ref{tab:mean-scores}, RL-D$^2$ achieves substantially stronger performance in 4 out of 5 tasks in MinAtar.
-The substantial score improvements in \textsc{Breakout} and \textsc{Space Invaders} highlight the policy's ability to discover and represent complex, long-term strategies.
+As shown in Table~\ref{tab:mean-scores}, RL-D$^2$ achieves substantially stronger performance in 2 out of 5 tasks in MinAtar.
+The substantial score improvements in \textsc{Breakout} and \textsc{Space Invaders} mean that the agents can stay alive for a very long time, highlighting the policy's ability to discover and represent complex, long-term strategies.
 While standard baselines adapted for macro-actions show modest gains, they are far outstripped by our approach, underscoring the necessity of an expressive generative model to effectively navigate large combinatorial action spaces.

 We confirm our findings on the full Atari benchmark~\cite{bellemare2013arcade} with additional strong baselines including R2D2~\citep{kapturowski2018recurrent} and PPO~\citep{schulman2017proximal}.
-As shown in Figure~\ref{fig:Atari_performance}, our method achieves the highest average human-normalized score in average and outperforms strong baselines using both macro and single actions in 36 of 56 environments (the full results can be found in \Cref{sec.full_results_atari}), showcasing the strong performance of the proposed discrete diffusion.
+As shown in Figure~\ref{fig:Atari_performance}, our method achieves the highest human-normalized score on average and outperforms strong baselines using both macro and single actions in 36 of 56 environments (the full results can be found in \Cref{sec.full_results_atari}), showcasing the strong performance of the proposed discrete diffusion.
+We begin by comparing FKL against RKL to examine which performs better, followed by testing the scalability and horizon-complexity trade-off of our diffusion policy.
+Lastly, we demonstrate our diffusion policies' performance with different sampling techniques.